ksator/junos-automation-with-AWX/README.md

 The file [**configure_awx.py**](configure_awx.py) uses the details in the file [**variables.yml**](variables.yml) and creates:
 - An AWX organization
 - An AWX team.
 The team belongs to the organization created above
 - An AWX user.
-The user belongs to the team created above
+The user belongs to the organization created above
 - Credentials for AWX to connect to junos devices.
 These credentials belongs to the organization created above
 - An AWX project.
 The project belongs to the organization created above.
 The project uses playbooks from a git repository.
 - An AWX inventory. it belongs to the organization created above